mozilla/doh-rollout/README.md

 ## Contributing

-See the [guidelines][contributing-link] for contributing to this project.
+See the [guidelines][contributing-link] for contributing to this project – including on how best to report an issue with this project.

 This project is governed by a [Code Of Conduct][coc-link].